 Take a selfie with the iconic lighthouse at Peggy’s Cove, or learn about Halifax’s rich history through old photographs, maps, paintings and film clips, courtesy of the provincial archives.

-One of the best sites in Halifax is the nature, and the best way to view it is on a guided tour.
+One of the best things to see in the Halifax region is the great outdoors – and the best way to view it is on a guided tour.
+There are plenty of companies that offer whale watching tours throughout Nova Scotia.